sertit/eoreader/documentation/main_features.md

 >>> # Create the reader singleton
 >>> eoreader = Reader()
->>> # The Reader will recognize the satellite type from its name so keep the original one !
 >>> prod = eoreader.open(path, output_path=output)

 >>> # NOTE: you can set the output directory after the creation, that allows you to use the product condensed name